keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

       This can also be used to group a set of tasks into a single `KeptnTaskDefinition`,
       such as defining a `KeptnTaskDefinition` for testing.
-      In this case, it other, existing `KeptnTaskDefinition`s for each type of test to be run, specifying each by the value of the `name` field.
+      In this case, it calls other, existing `KeptnTaskDefinition`s for each type of test to be run, specifying each by the value of the `name` field.